Updated Mar 08, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text survey comments into priorities you can act on.
+Student Voice Analytics turns open-text survey comments into priorities your team can act on quickly.
 It tracks Teaching Staff and delivery topics over time for Nutrition and Dietetics, with drill-downs to programme and cohort.
-You can see where placements, timetabling and assessment clarity constrain the experience, and where staff availability and teaching approach drive positive outcomes.
+That means you can see where placements, timetabling and assessment clarity are constraining the experience, and where staff availability and teaching approach are driving positive outcomes.
 The platform provides concise, anonymised summaries for programme and departmental briefings, like-for-like comparisons by subject area and demographics, and export-ready outputs for quality processes and boards.
+Explore Student Voice Analytics if you want a faster way to spot delivery issues and protect the teaching strengths students already recognise.